Rezno24/climbing-blog-project/README.md

 Use the filters at the bottom of each page to show only bouldering routes between V-Easy and V12–13, with at least 0 stars.
 Then export the data by clicking Export CSV.
 Once downloaded, rename the files appropriately (joes_valley.csv, joshua_tree.csv, hueco_tanks.csv) and place them in the working directory.

-2. Run the Analysis
+2. Run the Analysis:
 Open the Jupyter Notebook file included in this folder and run all cells.
 This will:

-Import and clean the datasets
+- Import and clean the datasets
-Generate the visualisations
+- Generate the visualisations
-Fit and evaluate the regression model
+- Fit and evaluate the regression model

-All cleaning and preprocessing steps are fully documented within the notebooks.
+All cleaning and preprocessing steps are fully documented within the included notebooks.

 # File Structure